 Kuna zlatica (European pine marten) is the national animal of Croatia.
 It is a strictly protected and endangered animal known for its thick luxurious fur and long tail.

-Croatian currency (the kuna) was named after this animal due to the important role of its fur in Croatian monetary history.
-Kuna fur was used as a means of payment of the tax called “kunovina”.
+Croatian currency (the kuna), which is not in use as of January 2023, was named after this animal due to the important role of its fur in Croatian monetary history.
+Kuna fur was used as a means of payment for the tax called “kunovina”.

-It rests during the day and hunts rabbits, mice, squirrels, and other tiny mammals during nights.
+It rests during the day and hunts rabbits, mice, squirrels, and other tiny mammals during the night.
 The kuna is a rare animal that often hunts just for fun.

 Slavonski hrast or Hrast lužnjak (Slavonian oak or Common oak) is the national tree of Croatia.

-Slavonian oak is a hard and tough wood, ideal for processing.
+Slavonian oak is a hardwood, ideal for processing.
 It is used both in construction and interior design, and it is also a good firewood.